shorvath/MammalianMethylationConsortium/Annotations, Amin Haghani/Mammal320k platform/ReadMe.md

 Please use the following variable to map mammal40k based clocks to the 320k array mammalianProbesToUse.rmCor0.7Plus.ResMouseLessThan0.25.Calibration0.8Plus

-Note: due to the size limitation, we splitted the annotation into two parts.
+Note: Due to the size limitation, we splitted the annotation into two parts.
 Use rbind to merge both parts.